1+1 International: History

 In late 2008, 1+1 International was removed from DirecTV & GlobeCast World TV in the United States and the Canadian variant of the channel, which was owned by Ethnic Channels Group, was relaunched as TONIS.
 1+1 International is now available again in Canada, after being picked up by IMB+ Records, an IPTV provider.

 On 10 March 2016, 1+1 International re-launched in Canada, as a foreign service, via Bell Fibe TV.

 Sometime in April 2022, 1+1 International was re-added to DirecTV on channel 321, the channel space was previously used for RT America.

-On July 7, 2022, 1+1 International was removed from DirecTV after experiencing "temporary technical difficulties" since July 4th.
+On 7 July 2022, 1+1 International was removed from DirecTV after experiencing "temporary technical difficulties" since 4 July.
 The channel space currently shows a slide reading "This channel is no longer available.
 We regret any inconvenience."
 It was later revealed that the channel was dropped as it had stopped its 24/7 coverage of the 2022 Russian invasion of Ukraine and began adding entertainment programming.

+On 11 June 2022, the channel restored part of its schedule, reducing the airtime given to the United News service.
+The Russian-language programs have since been dubbed to Ukrainian.